 Makkah Mecca Region, Saudi Arabia Travel Guide

-Al-Masjid Al-Haram (The Grand Mosque): This is the holiest site in Islam.
-It is home to the Kaaba, the direction of prayer for Muslims worldwide.
+Al-Masjid Al-Haram (The Grand Mosque): This is the holiest location in Islam.
+It is site of the Kaaba, the direction of prayer for Muslims worldwide.
 The Grand Mosque serves as the destination for both the Hajj and Umrah pilgrimages.
 Its vastness and constant activity create an awe-inspiring atmosphere.

 The Kaaba: This cube-shaped building stands within the Grand Mosque.
 It is most sacred structure in Islam, towards which all Muslims direct their prayers.
 A black cloth, the Kiswah, covers it.
 The Kaaba also houses the Black Stone, an ancient relic.
 Pilgrims perform circumambulation (Tawaf) around the Kaaba seven times as a central ritual.

-Access to the well itself is restricted, but Zamzam water is readily available within the mosque.
+Access to the well itself is not allowed, but Zamzam water is readily available within the mosque.

 Photography generally allowed for personal use inside the Grand Mosque.